Nystagmus is continuous, uncontrolled to and fro movement of the eyes - find out more about its causes, symptoms and treatment

 It is important to remember that many children with nystagmus do not have eye, brain or other health problems.
 However in a small number of cases nystagmus can be related to other conditions.

 Albinism is the name given to a group of inherited conditions in which there is a lack of pigmentation (colour) in the eyes (ocular albinism) and often in the skin and hair as well.
 People with albinism find their greatest problems arise on sunny days and in brightly lit environments.
 Virtually everyone with albinism has nystagmus.
-The Albinism Fellowship provides information and support to everyone affected by Albinism.
+To find out more about albinism visit the website for the Albinism Fellowship albinism.org.uk

-Cone dystrophies are a group of conditions that cause a reduction in vision.
+Cone dystrophies are a group of conditions that affect central vision and can cause problems with seeing in bright light, seeing detail such as watching TV, reading, writing or sewing and seeing colours.
 Some cone dystrophies are inherited and some appear later in life, sometimes as late as 50.
 Other types may begin in early childhood or be present at birth.
-Cone dystrophy affects central vision and can cause problems with seeing in bright light, seeing detail such as watching TV, reading, writing or sewing and seeing colours.

-Cataract is a clouding of the lens of the eye which causes sight to become blurred or dim, because light cannot pass through to the back of the eye.
+Cataract is a clouding of the lens of the eye which causes sight to become blurred or dim because light cannot pass through to the back of the eye.
 Some babies are born with cataracts and some develop them later in childhood.
 Childhood cataract may be inherited or may be caused by injury or illness.
 However, in most cases the cause cannot be identified.
 Cataracts in children can be removed by surgery, but every cataract is different.
-The decision to remove childhood cataracts may depend on a number of things, such as the age of the child and how badly the cataracts are affecting sight.
+The decision to remove childhood cataracts may depend on a number of things, such as how old they are and how badly the cataracts are affecting sight.

 Down's syndrome is a genetic condition caused by the presence of an extra chromosome.
-People with Down's syndrome have 47 chromosomes instead of the usual 46.
-It is amongst the most common forms of learning disability.
+It’s among the most common forms of learning disability.
 People with Down's syndrome often have nystagmus and many also have other eye conditions.
 They should have their sight checked regularly by an optometrist who has some experience of testing people with learning disability.
 The Down's Syndrome Association produces information on eye problems that people with Down's syndrome may develop.

-If you or your child is diagnosed with an eye condition it can be very upsetting.
-You may find that you are worried about the future and how you will manage with the change in vision.
-All these feelings are natural.
+It’s completely natural to be upset when you or your child is diagnosed with nystagmus and it’s normal to find yourself worrying about the future and how you or your child will manage with the change in vision.
 RNIB can help with our Helpline and our emotional support service.

 Having nystagmus can cause serious changes to vision but there are lots of things that you can do to make the most of your remaining vision.
 This may mean making things bigger, using brighter lighting or using colour to make things easier to see.
 Ask your ophthalmologist, optician or GP to refer you to your local low vision service, which can provide you with magnifiers to help with reading and advice on lighting to help make the most of your sight.